 Rice bran is also high in magnesium, which is why I chose brown rice for this recipe.
 Brown rice hasn’t had the bran removed, which is where most of the magnesium is.
 However, this means it’s going to be higher in phytic acid.
 Brown rice should be soaked for 8-12 hours.
 Because this recipe only takes 2-3 hours in the crock pot, you could begin soaking your rice the morning you plan to make this recipe.
-For more information on the brown vs white rice debate, check out this post at The Nourishing Gourmet.

 There are several lists online showing which foods are high in magnesium.
 The problem with this approach is that people with gut damage (ie leaky gut) will not absorb magnesium well through their small intestines and should perhaps supplement their magnesium with something like an oil or lotion.

 I should also note that my original intention was to create wraps, much like we did with grape leaves when we were foraging a few weeks ago, but I was worried about how the wraps would hold up on top of all the liquid for the rice.
 I may try this another time in the oven and use the hamburger mixture as a filling for the swiss chard leaves and make rolls from them to serve over rice.

 I have a 6qt crock pot and felt like I needed the 2c of rice in order to cover the whole bottom.
 If you have a smaller crock pot, 2c broth and 1c rice may be sufficient.